ansys/pystk/doc/source/api/ansys/stk/core/stkrfchannelmodeler/StkRfcmTransceiverCollection.rst

             * - :py:attr:`~ansys.stk.core.stkrfcm.StkRfcmTransceiverCollection.remove_all`
               - Remove all transceivers from the collection.
             * - :py:attr:`~ansys.stk.core.stkrfcm.StkRfcmTransceiverCollection.find_by_identifier`
-              - Return the transciever in the collection with the supplied identifier or Null if not found or invalid.
+              - Return the transceiver in the collection with the supplied identifier or Null if not found or invalid.

     .. tab-item:: Properties